Voluntaryist Empathizing with and Addressing the American Democratic Socialist Perspective

 (d) In both the current corporatist structure, as well as in a truly free market, a person can structure their business to be worker-owned and worker-managed.
 However, if you ask modern democratic socialists if their world would allow for any firms to be owned and managed in any other way, you will most likely encounter a negative response.

-For a deeper understanding of this topic, I recommend these sources
+For a simple explanation of this topic, I recommend these sources

 – Economics in 1 Lesson drawn by Amanda Billyrock: